 Cape Town is, hands down, one of the most beautiful destinations on the planet.
 You have kilometres of white sandy beaches, mountains steps from the city, an amazing foodie and cafe scene, world-class art and entertainment, and sensational views wherever you look.

 I loved Cape Town so much that I plan to return every winter for the rest of my life.
-So if you ask me if you should visit Cape Town as a solo female, my answer is a resounding yes.
-And is Cape Town safe, truly?
-Yes.
-However, you do have to have the right personality and mindset for it.
+But if you ask me if you should visit Cape Town as a solo female, my answer depends on your own personality, mindset and previous travel experiences.